 Evidence-Based Addiction Treatment

-Evidence-based programs include therapy and medications proven effective in treating addiction and co-occurring mental health conditions.
+Evidence-based programs include therapy and medications proven effective in treating addiction and co-occurring mental health disorders.
 Therapies can include cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and acceptance and commitment therapy (ACT).

 In therapy, you’ll explore underlying triggers and develop healthy coping skills to work through them without substances.
 Additionally, you can participate in 12-step groups, where you’ll talk to and learn from like-minded individuals to maintain recovery from addiction and PTSD.